The Bourbaki wedding invitation is probably the most effective branding- and marketing-campaign in the history of mathematics.

 It was pretty easy to decode the date of the wedding “3 Cartember, year VI” to be June 3rd, 1939, and (a bit more difficult) the wedding place “the Principal Cohomology of the Universal Variety” as the l’église royale Notre-Dame du Val-de-Grâce in Paris.

-Hasse is the central figure in the title picture, taken in Oberwolfach in 1952, before one of his cars.
+Hasse is the central figure in the picture above, taken in Oberwolfach in 1952, before one of his cars.
 Here’s another picture of car-freak Hasse (trains were to Andre Weil what cars were to Helmut Hasse).
+Both pictures are from the MFO photo collection.

 Thanks to Peter Roquette’s publishing of Helmut Hasse’s letters we can now prove that Hasse was not in Paris on that particular day (however, he was there a couple of days earlier) but Weil had every reason to believe he might be there at the time he wrote the wedding invitation.